Green Getaway through the Plateau Region of the Parkway in Virginia

 Along the BRP into Floyd

 We stopped off for a quick bite and couldn’t resist getting our own photos of the most photographed spot along the Blue Ridge Parkway – the historic Mabry Mill.
 This section of the Parkway also includes Puckett Cabin and the Blue Ridge Music Center, along with some gorgeous overlooks.
 We could’ve spent the better part of a day exploring these sights but continued on into Floyd to arrive by late morning.
-We found some excellent organic food options at the local coffee shop (and checked in with civilization now that we were back in WiFi range), then set out to explore downtown Floyd, VA.
+We found some excellent organic food options at local favorite Red Rooster Coffee (and checked in with civilization now that we were back in Wi-Fi range), then set out to explore downtown Floyd, VA.

 Our first stop was the Floyd Center for the Arts, where we picked up some locally-made souvenirs and got to peek in on the process of a new exhibit going up.
 The artists setting it up filled us in on the artwork on display, the community of crafters in the area, and the latest on the proposed pipeline project through the area.

 Our next stop was the town center of Floyd.
 It’s great for a walkable adventure, with everything centrally located and ample on-street parking.
 We stopped in a quirky souvenir and convenience store with craft beers from near and far that easily outdoes similar stores in larger cities in both price and selection.